nottrobin/maas-docs/en/manage-cli-advanced.md

 -->
 This is a list of advanced tasks to perform with the MAAS CLI.
 See [MAAS CLI](manage-cli.md) on how to get started.

-## Edit node hostname and power parameters
+<h2 id="heading--edit-node-hostname-and-power-parameters">Edit node hostname and power parameters</h2>

 To edit the hostname and power parameters of a node: